 Paço de São Cristóvão is on the top of the hill in Rio de Janeiro’s Quinta da Boa Vista, a public park that has great historical significance and modern day importance.
 This park is home to the National Museum of Brazil and the Zoological Garden that holds over 2,000 animals.

-Its story starts in the 19th century when Quinta da Boa Vista belonged to a wealthy Lebanese merchant, Elias Antun Lubes.
+Its story starts in the 19th century when Quinta da Boa Vista belonged to a wealthy Portuguese merchant, Elias António Lopes.
 He decided to build a manor house on the top of the hill in 1803, constructing an elegant home in the beautiful gardens.
 When the Portuguese court was transferred to Brazil in 1808, Elias generously donated his manor to the Prince Regent John VI who moved in and lived there with his royal family.

 In 1889, after decades of residence, the Proclamation of Republic drove the imperial family out of the country and the once lively and familiar palace was left empty.
 In 1892, it was repurposed to become the National Museum of Brazil that saw the interior of the palace taken apart and dispersed to other areas, and to this day parts can still be found in other museums.
 The throne room, for example, was reassembled at the Imperial Museum in Petropolis and still retains its former glory.

-Nowadays, Paço de São Cristóvão still continues to be the National Museum of Brazil and also acts as a research institution.
-It houses one of the largest exhibits of the Americas made up of animals, insects, minerals, aborginal collections of utensils, ancient Egyptian mummies, South American artifacts, meteorites and fossils.
+A 2018 fire destroyed Paço de São Cristóvão and half of the museum’s exhibits of the Americas, including animals, insects, minerals, aboriginal collections of utensils, ancient Egyptian mummies, South American artefacts, meteorites and fossils.
+Plans are in the works for a partial re-opening in 2022 for the 200th anniversary of Brazil’s independence.
 It is a truly extraordinary museum inside a mansion that is draped in history.